 However, pedal steel’s use is not limited exclusively to country music.
 The pedal steel has been used in rock music by David Gilmour, Manassas, and Steely Dan.
 King Sunny Adé even incorporated the instrument into Jùjú music, bringing the story of the steel all the way to Nigeria.

 Webb Pierce’s “Slowly” was the first record to feature pedal steel guitar.
 Bud Isaacs had attached a pedal to his console steel guitar that yanked the pitch of two strings, affording quick access to two common tunings.
-During the very first chords you can hear Isaacs bend a string up and back down, a resounding ‘hello’ from country music’s new signature instrument.
+During the very first chords you can hear Isaacs bend a string up and back down (and then back up!), a resounding ‘hello’ from country music’s new signature instrument.

 Webb Pierce “Slowly”